 Dallas is a top 3 youth soccer city in America, so it gets too intense obviously – haha.

-The first session was running sand hills, second session treading water and the third session was actually playing soccer.
+The first session was running sand hills, second was treading water and the third was actually playing soccer.
 I tweeted this out and my feed blew up with people basically saying how crazy wrong that coach was.

-Almost as bad is the parents thought it was good.
-But how would they know… This is one reason I blog.
-To help teach parents, players and coaches.
+Sad part was the parents thought it was good… This is one reason I blog, to help teach parents, players and coaches.

 What should players/coaches do for fitness?